2004-okari/MY-PORTFOLIO/README.md

 ### Key Features <a name="key-features"></a>

--prints out a portfolio webpage
+1.prints out a portfolio webpage
--It is made to cater for mobile devices
+2.It is made to cater for mobile devices 3.Introductory page
--Introductory page
--Links to social profiles
+4.Links to social profiles
--Menu bar that open up to give various options
+5.Menu bar that open up to give various options

 ## 💻 Getting Started <a name="getting-started"></a>